Skip to content

 Imported Script Location Import Method

-Python script in the same script set import __{script name}
+Python script in the same collection import __{script name}

 or import {script ID}

-Python script in another script set import {script ID}
+Python script in another collection import {script ID}

-For Python scripts in the same script set, it is recommended to use import __{script name} to ensure the reference path remains correct after cloning the entire script set.
+For Python scripts in the same collection, it is recommended to use import __{script name} for importing, so that after cloning the entire script collection, the reference path remains correct.

 9. Code Comments